osrsbox/osrsbox-db/wiki_extraction_tools/README.md

 - `python.exe .\extract_all_items.py`
 - `python.exe .\extract_all_items.py > .\extract_all_items.txt`

-- The similar scripts are:
-    - `extract_all_other.py`: Extract other categories
-    - `extract_all_quests.py`: Extract from "Category:Quests"

 ## extract_all_items_page_wikitext.py

 - NOTE: This is the best script to use, pull data once